Currently, there are six different Google Ads attribution models to choose from.

 The data-driven attribution model is a new addition from Google Ads.
 It uses Google machine learning technology to give credit to the most influencer keywords in the conversion process.

 This new model is directly based on account performance.

 As Google states: A data-driven approach takes the guesswork out of choosing a model.

 Sophisticated algorithms evaluate all the different paths in your account (both converting and non-converting) to determine which touchpoints are the most influential.
 Factors such as the number of ad interactions, the order of exposure and the creative assets used in each conversion path are all incorporated into results.
 Using a counterfactual approach, the algorithms contrast what actually happened with what could have happened to determine which ad clicks are most critical for a conversion.”

 But this model isn’t for everyone.
-In fact, Google has placed some heavy requirements to become eligible for this type of attribution.
+In fact, Google has requirements to become eligible for this type of attribution.

 To use this model, you need a minimum of the following in 30 days:

-To keep using the model, you have to then sustain the following numbers for each consecutive 30 days:
+To keep using the model, you also have to be able to sustain the above numbers for 30 consecutive days.

 That’s a whole lot of conversions and clicks.

-Unless you are spending upwards of 10,000-20,000 dollars a month on Google Ads, you won’t have access to this model.
+Unless you are spending upwards of $2,000-$5,000 a month on Google Ads, you won’t have access to this model.